soundpress/RulesOfNYC/docs/c13/index.rst

 *§ 10-09 Separate Smoking Rooms in Bars.
 [Repealed]* ::

-Smoking, and using electronic cigarettes, may be allowed in contiguous "outdoor dining areas," pursuant to § 17-503(c) of the Act and as defined in § 10-01 of these rules provided that each such area:
+Smoking, and using electronic cigarettes, may be allowed in contiguous "outdoor dining areas," pursuant to § 17-503(c) of the Act and as defined in 24 RCNY § 10-01 provided that each such area:

 (a) Represents a separate and discrete area of a restaurant, as defined in § 17-502(r) of the Act, in which all tables and/or chairs in the outdoor smoking and electronic cigarette use area are located three (3) or more feet apart from all tables and/or chairs in the indoor and outdoor non-smoking and non-electronic cigarettes use areas, measured from the closest leading edges of all tables in the non-smoking and non-electronic cigarette use areas to the closest leading edges of all tables in the area where smoking, and using electronic cigarettes, is permitted and seating, if provided, is arranged so that no chairs in the smoking and electronic cigarette use area may be deliberately or inadvertently placed within the three (3) foot separation area;

 (b) Constitutes no more than twenty-five (25) percent of the total outdoor seating or standing capacity of each outdoor area designated for food or drink consumption;

-(c) Has no roof, ceiling, overhead structure, or other overhang as defined in § 10-01 of these rules which either fully or partially covers any part of an outdoor dining area where smoking, and using electronic cigarettes, is permitted; and
+(c) Has no roof, ceiling, overhead structure, or other overhang as defined in 24 RCNY § 10-01 which either fully or partially covers any part of an outdoor dining area where smoking, and using electronic cigarettes, is permitted; and

 (d) Is clearly designated by signage as an area where smoking, and using electronic cigarettes, is permitted.